Reactive Maintenance-When to perform and when not?

-There are many disadvantages of the Reactive Maintenance which you need to consider before letting your rotating machines totally depending on it.
+There are many disadvantages of Reactive Maintenance which you need to consider before letting your rotating machines totally depend on it.

 Doing repair of your assets after their full breakdown seems easier and less expensive to you as compared to the normal routine-based Preventive Maintenance.

 But over time and considering many other factors make it less likely to go with it.